how1219/how1219/README.md

 ## 👋 Hi, I’m Howard Sun.
 - 😄 Pronouns: he/his/him
-- 📖 Knows Java, C++, HTML, CSS, JavaScript, R
+- 📖 Proficient in Java, C, C++, HTML, CSS, JavaScript, R
-- 👀 I’m interested in art(all kinds!!)
 - 💞️ I'm open to collaborate on any fun ideas that you'd like to share with me
 - 📫 Reach me at sunjiahao1126@gmail.com